woojin444/EAssetTracking/README.md

 ## Project Purpose

-The purpose of the project is not only to research, develop and prototype a relevant product, but to deliver value to the clients and ultimately the end users.
-Our main goal revolves around resolving end users' problems in a viable method.
-These methods include providing safety to personnel who are in danger and increasing time efficiency of clients.
+The main prupose of the project is to analyse the market situation of employee or asset tracking devices by providing a report to Thales.
+This is the amin aspect of the project which Thales is particularly interested in as it will provide value to the company.
+Furthermore, the team must develop and prototpye a relevant product that fit the requirements in a viable method (i.e. cost-effective and usable).

+## Requirements

+The key points outlined below show high level requirements for the project that can be futher broken down into sub-requirements.

 ## Project Scope

-After preliminary market research on the topics of tracking systems in harsh environments, the scope of the project was decided to be personnel and asset tracking in oil rigs.
-The project will look into optimising existing systems for the target environment and processing data from the environment to improve efficiency for the clients.
+The team decided to significantly narrow the initial scope of the project, which included emplyee and asset tracking within an oil rig and/or a mine.
+Throguh group meetings, we firstly decided to work on only oil rigs, thus having a stable platform to design our product.
+Still having a broad scope for the timeframe, the team made decisions on a tracking device which connects via radio to a receiver.
+This device aims to have functions which other devices on the market do not, thus improving upon them.

 ## Stakeholders
 There are multiple different stakeholders of the project.
 These include: the team, Thales, mining and oil companies and their employees.